opensrp/fhircore/docs/configuration.md

    ```

 ## Binary

 TODO:

 what binary represents

 quick list of all configs classification

-details of each config classification: what is it in general, what each attribute does
+details of each config classification: what is it in general, what each attribute does (or used in-app)

+how a config is interpreted, code wise